Elevation: 10,060 ft

 Continue on FST-340 until you reach a wide spot (about a ½ mile from the FST-340 intersection) near the creek that runs in Golway Gulch at about 6,700 feet.
 As you move to cross the creek, you may notice debris from a collapsed structure (tin roofing, logs, bricks) near the road.

 Work your way up to the crest of the Southwest Ridge and follow it towards the summit on generally good footing, weaving around trees and blowdown.
 About 300 vertical feet (0.1 miles) before the summit, you encounter the narrow rocky outcropping that signals the start of scrambling.
-Gain the crest via ledges in a broad chimney.
+Gain the ridge crest via ledges in a broad chimney.
 Move to the N side and climb back up to the crest in a few places to minimize exposure.
 A short knife-edged section before the notch between summits has the most unavoidable exposure.